Orange Guayusa

 - Fresh berries for topping

-- 1. In a bowl, whisk together almond milk, brewed orange guayusa, chia seeds, maple syrup, and vanilla extract.
+- 1. In a bowl, mix the brewed orange guayusa, chia seeds, honey, and vanilla extract.

 Orange Guayusa Energy Bites

-These no-bake energy bites are packed with oats, nuts, and orange guayusa for a quick and healthy snack on the go.
+Nutritious energy bites made with orange guayusa, oats, and nuts, perfect for a quick snack on the go.

 - 1 cup rolled oats